karmab/kcli/doc/index.rst

 An inventory will be created for you in /tmp and that *group_vars* and *host_vars* directory are taken into account.
-You can optionally define your own groups, as in this example The playbooks are launched in alphabetical order
+You can optionally define your own groups, as in this example.
+The playbooks are launched in alphabetical order

 container